Macrometacorp/docs/docs/collections/documents/indexing/working-with-indexes.md

 ## Troubleshooting

-When in doubt about whether and which indexes will be used for executing a given C8QL query, click the `Execution Plan` button in the web interface in the `Queries`view.
+When in doubt about whether and which indexes will be used for executing a given C8QL query, click **Execution Plan** in the web interface in the Queries view.

 If any of the explain methods shows that a query is not using indexes, the following steps may help: